Racist and religious hate crime

 You could also contact the Monitoring Group Freephone Emergency Helpline.
 The Helpline advises victims of racial harassment and abuse.
 It is available 24 hours a day, and is staffed by volunteers recruited from black and ethnic minority communities, to ensure that they can communicate with the caller in the appropriate language.
 The Helpline number is 0800 374 618.

 The Crown Office and Procurator Fiscal Service (COPFS) has a Victim Information and Advice (VIA) service which offers help to victims of certain types of crime, including hate crime.
-VIA has produced a useful leaflet for victims of hate crime.
-It can be found on the COPFS website at www.copfs.gov.uk.
+VIA has produced a useful leaflet for victims of hate crime, available on the COPFS website.

 If you have suffered a personal injury as the result of a racially or religiously motivated attack, you may be eligible for compensation through the Criminal Injuries Compensation Authority.